suchipi/quickjs/README.md

 ## New library: `quickjs-utils`

 Helper structs, functions, and macros that make it easier to work with QuickJS objects in C code.
-Header-only.

 ## Changes to project organization